Acid-Fast Bacillus (AFB) Testing

 A few different tests may be used to help identify AFB as the cause of an infection:

 - Susceptibility testing is usually ordered in conjunction with an AFB culture to determine the most effective antibiotic to treat the mycobacterial infection.
 M. tuberculosis may be resistant to one or more drugs commonly used to treat TB.
-In addition to routine susceptibility testing, there are now some molecular tests available that can identify the genes in bacteria that confer resistance to the most commonly prescribed drugs.

 When is it ordered?